 “Woh!
 I’m just trying to figure out what you are telling me?”

 There was a moment where he looked at me with fear and then relief.
 He took a deep breath and continued.
 “I am afraid of most things.
 Don’t you dare tell anyone else I will rip your bum flaps off!”

 “I don’t have any!”
-Researching what the Tuhingan bum flaps were earlier, I had found out that the Tuhingans have these flaps they poop out of.
+Researching what the Tuhingan bum flaps were earlier, I had found out that the Tuhingan’s have these flaps they poop out of.
 They can get disgusting if they are not cleaned and can smell bad.
-They can be sensitive to any touch and therefore have been used as a way of insulting each other for millennia.
+They can be sensitive to any touch and, therefore, have turned into a way of insulting each other.
 It was Opifex’s favourite way of insulting someone.

 “You don’t, then what do you poop out of?”

 “Wow.”
 Opifex just stared at me at that moment like I had just said something revolutionary.
 Then something seemed to click in his mind.
 “Does it hurt?”

 “No.” I said to him “But can you please tell me why you are in this tube?”

 He took another deep breath, as if reluctant to continue.
 “I can face anything and defeat it!
 I’m not scared of anything.” he looked so much like a child saying that.

 “But a virus is a virus, it doesn’t scare me.
 I can just be re-materialise if this goes wrong.”